Volunteer in Cameroon

-Guide to Volunteering in Cameroon
+How to Volunteer in Cameroon

 Cameroon has a population of around 20 million people and approximately 40% of people live in poverty or inadequate conditions.
 Life expectancy is very low - the average person only lives to 52 years of age.
 International charities and local NGO's have been working on the ground for many years with long-term aims of improving facilities and helping local people out of poverty.

-In Cameroon you can volunteer in French-speaking Douala or English-speaking Buea alongside dedicated locals at community based projects that serve some of the most vulnerable populations in the region.
+In Cameroon you can volunteer in places like French-speaking Douala or English-speaking Buea alongside dedicated locals at community based projects that serve some of the most vulnerable populations in the region.
 From supporting Human Rights to helping staff at one of our child-care placements, discover a range of projects that are suitable for many volunteer profiles.
 Learn about international development from the local context, travel the country, and gain invaluable life experience while you do it.

 Local grass-roots organizations and social groups recognize the potential for sustainable, inclusive development in this culturally rich and increasingly fast paced country, and they need your support.
 You can apply help children, communities and exotic wildlife.
 Most projects are located in Douala, Buea, or Lower Bokova and people in Cameroon are bilingual, English and French are spoken which makes the whole experience of working here easier.

 There is also the option to learn French without volunteering, through a French language study abroad program.
 View our rewarding free volunteer programs in Cameroon and apply to make a difference.
 Search volunteer projects in Cameroon and apply today.